Western spotted cucumber beetle (Diabrotica undecimpunctata)

 Management-chemical control: COMMERCIAL USE

-- chlorantraniliprole/lambda-cyhalothrin (Voliam Xpress) at 0.059 to 0.088 lb ai/a.
-PHI 21 days.
+- chlorantraniliprole/lambda-cyhalothrin (Voliam Xpress) at 0.059 to 0.088 lb ai/A. PHI 21 days.
 REI 24 hr.
-Minimum of 5 days between applications.
-Do not exceed a total of 31.0 fl oz of Voliam Xpress or 0.12 lb ai of products containing lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
+Retreatment interval 5 days.
+Do not exceed 0.12 lb ai of lambda-cyhalothrin or 0.2 lb ai of chlorantraniliprole per acre per growing season.
 Do not graze livestock or harvest vines for forage or hay.

-- lambda-cyhalothrin (Warrior II) at 0.02 to 0.03 lb ai/a.
-PHI 21 days.
+- lambda-cyhalothrin (Warrior II) at 0.02 to 0.03 lb ai/A. PHI 21 days.
 REI 24 hr.
 Do not graze or feed to livestock.
-Do not exceed 0.12 lb ai/a per year.
+Do not exceed 0.12 lb ai/A per year.
 Do not apply within 25 ft of an aquatic habitat, 150 ft if applied by air.
-Toxic to fish.